 Through breast reduction surgery it is possible to raise, reshape and reduce large breasts.

-The self consciousness and emotional discomfort many women experience due to having large pendulous breasts is as important an issue as the physical discomfort and pain.
+The self-consciousness and emotional discomfort many women experience due to having large, pendulous breasts is as important an issue as the physical discomfort and pain they can cause.

 There are four important parameters that define the beauty of a breast:

 - Location on the chest wall

 - Proportions of the breast in relation to the torso

 - Symmetry of both breasts in volume and shape